 Here’s a look at the process involved in making this Black Bean Soup.

 - Add the oil to a medium pot and warm over medium heat.
 Add the veggies and stir to coat.
 Add the spices.
-Cook for until starting to soften.
+Cook until starting to soften.

 - Add the beans, tomatoes, and stock.
 Bring to a simmer and cook until the vegetables are soft.